For the last seven years, since 2014, we've had Southwest's Companion Pass.

-And I know I'll have it until the end of next year, 2019, because we re-qualified this year.
+And I know I'll have it until the end of the year, 2021, because we re-qualified last year.

 I'm not a “travel hacker” or some guru.
 I'm a regular person like you.

 I have little interest in getting a dozen credit cards, joining half a dozen rewards and loyalty programs, and figure out the most efficient way to convert hotel points into airline points into whatever.
 I don't want to do a spreadsheet to track it all.
 I don't want to download any calculators.

 To the folks who love that stuff, I salute you.
 I'm a huge nerd myself and love a good spreadsheet, everyone knows that, but travel hacking isn't one of those things.